pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "What I can not create I do not understand.
 Kow how to solve every problem that has been solved."
 --Richard Feynman

+"I see people as equals; I have to pretend to look up to them."
+--Gail Finkelstein LeVine

 "I shall not waste my days in trying to prolong them."
 --Ian Flemming